 The rights apply to all to whom the program is redistributed without an additional license by those parties

 The freedom to run the software for any purpose, on any number of machines, can significantly reduce costs, which is usually what drives a company’s decision to adopt open-source software.
-A lower Total Cost of Ownership (TCO) is considered to be one of the most important advantages of open-source software.
+A lower Total Cost of Ownership (TCO) is considered to be one of the most important advantages of open-source solutions.
 Accurately estimating the TCO is not always simple, since the costs that need to be taken into account include (but are not limited to) various expenditures associated with administration, licensing, hardware and software updates, training and development, maintenance, technical support, and more.
 However, a TCO analysis often serves as the main planning and decision-making tool—and opting for proprietary software tends to increase costs across all dimensions.

 It is developed for a single purpose, applications are separately packaged;